Nonparametric Analysis of Random Utility Models: Statistical Testing

 if and only if it is a finite intersection of closed half spaces

-The expressions in \eqref{eq:v-rep} and \eqref{eq:h-rep} are called a $\mathcal{V}$-representation (as in ``vertices'') and a $\mathcal{H}$-representation (as in ``half spaces'') of $\mathcal{C}$, respectively. \end{thm} See, for example, Theorem 1.3 in \citeasnoun{Ziegler}.\footnote{See \citeasnoun{Gruber}, \citeasnoun{Grunbaum03} and \citeasnoun{Ziegler} for these results and other materials concerning convex polytopes used in this paper.} The ``only if'' part of the theorem (which is \textsc{Weyl's Theorem}) shows that our rationality hypothesis $ \pi \in \mathcal{C}, \mathcal{C} = \{A\nu|\nu \geq 0\} $ in terms of a $\mathcal{V}$-representation can be re-formulated in an $\mathcal{H}$-representation using an appropriate matrix $B$, at least in theory.
-If such $B$ were computationally feasible, our testing problem would resemble tests of
+The expressions in \eqref{eq:v-rep} and \eqref{eq:h-rep} are called a $\mathcal{V}$-representation (as in ``vertices'') and a $\mathcal{H}$-representation (as in ``half spaces'') of $\mathcal{C}$, respectively. \end{thm} The ``only if'' part of the theorem (which is \textsc{Weyl's Theorem}) shows that our rationality hypothesis $ \pi \in \mathcal{C}, \mathcal{C} = \{A\nu|\nu \geq 0\} $ in terms of a $\mathcal{V}$-representation can be re-formulated in an $\mathcal{H}$-representation using an appropriate matrix $B$, at least in theory.
+If such $B$ were available, our testing problem would resemble tests of